relvaner/actor4j-spec/Readme.md

 Actor Types 3: A `PseudoActor` is a mediator between the outside world and the actor system.
 It allows communication with the actors within the actor system from the outside.
 Unlike the other actors, the `PseudoActor` `MUST` have its own message queue, in which the messages of other actors can then be stored by the actor system.

 Actor Types 4: To persist the state of an actor, this `MUST` be derived from the `PersistentActor` class.
 A `PersistentActor` is characterized by events and a state, which can be saved, depending on use case.

+Actor Types 5: An `EmbeddedActor` provides a lightweighted alternative to the classical actor, they `MUST` run in a classical host actor.
+A queue for delivering messages is not necessarily needed for the embedded actors, only if it is needed to address some embedded actor within the host actor.
+The receiving method for messages for that embedded actor is simply called synchronously within the host actor.

 ### Life Cycle ###